Fertilising The Oceans with Iron to Capture Carbon by Promoting Phytoplankton Growth

 Ideas

 We can add iron to the oceans through several ways: add Ferric salts, install iron rigs that can corrode slowly and release iron into the ocean, or we can accelerate this process through electrolysis: install floating solar powered rigs that generate DC current which can dissolve attached iron electrodes.
+There are many voices opposing this practice for various reasons.
+Some say that Phytoplankton will rob other systems from N and P. Some say that the biomass rots/oxidises thus producing Methane and CO2 instead of sinking.
+Some say that phytoplankton death results in eutrophication.

 The Maths